swordess/vitool/README.md

 ```
 cd dir_of_this_project
 mvn clean install
-java -jar target/vitool-1.0.0-SNAPSHOT.jar
+java -jar target/vitool-<version>.jar
 ```

-Then you will see the Spring Shell command prompt:
+You will see the Spring Shell command prompt if succeed:
 ```
 shell:>
 ```